-Academic and financial support for all students GTC provides a College Adviser for every student from among the Fellowship and Senior Members of the college.
+Academic and financial support for all students Green Templeton provides a College Adviser for every student from among the Fellowship and Senior Members of the college.
 We also offer learning grants for every student to support fieldwork and attendance at conferences, as well as financial support for language learning and grants for student-led academic activities.

 A good range of accommodation Green Templeton has a range of different types of accommodation including study-bedrooms for single students (on and off site), apartments for couples or sharers, and houses bordering the college site for students with families.
 The College is committed to providing at least two years’ accommodation for students who require it, and is usually able to offer accommodation to most new students.

 A varied social life Whether you’re interested in Balls, bops and the Bar, or Sunday brunches, yoga and croquet on the lawn, Green Templeton offers something to suit everyone’s taste.